 This vegan Israeli couscous salad recipe makes a wonderfully fresh light lunch or side salad.
 It’s satisfying, healthy, and filling.

-This giant couscous recipe is one of my new favorites.
+This giant couscous salad recipe is one of my new favorites.
 I went on a bit of a wild goose chase to find the Israeli/pearl couscous, but I am so glad that I found it!

 I am not the biggest fan of normal couscous, but this stuff is solid gold.

 It has such a great chewy texture, and along with farro (another thing I now like to make at home), I’m all set for new salad grains for a while.
+Did you know that pearl couscous is actually teeny tiny pasta?

 - chickpeas – added protein